Using CoreDNS for Service Discovery

 You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
-If you do not already have a cluster, you can create one by using Minikube, or you can use one of these Kubernetes playgrounds:
+It is recommended to run this tutorial on a cluster with at least two nodes that are not acting as control plane hosts.
+If you do not already have a cluster, you can create one by using minikube or you can use one of these Kubernetes playgrounds:

-a cluster that is using
+kubeadm to upgrade a cluster that is

 kube-dns.
 In this case,

-kubeadm will generate the CoreDNS configuration
+kubeadm generates the CoreDNS configuration

 ("Corefile") based upon the

-kube-dns ConfigMap, preserving configurations for federation,
+kube-dns ConfigMap, preserving configurations for

 stub domains, and upstream name server.